liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

-# Machine Learning Data Caching and Lineage
+# Data Caching and Lineage for Computer Vision

-This document covers 2 crucial components of Machine Learning Data Operations:
+This document covers 2 crucial components of machine learning data operations:

 1. Data Caching - for optimizing data access and reducing compute overhead.
 1. Data Lineage - for providing observability and repeatability of pipeline runs and experiments with regards to the data they use.

+The techniques and guidelines mentioned here focus on the domain of computer vision, but may have applications in other machine learning use cases.

 ## Data Caching in Azure Machine Learning